DougHennig/FormattingStrings/README.md

 Notice how more concise and easier to read this is, yet it displays the same result as the String.Format example.

+The expressions in the placeholders must be visible to Format.prg:

+* Variables must be private or public, not local.
+* You can't use an expression like This.SomeProperty or Thisform.SomeMethod().
+Instead, copy the result of the expression to a variable and use the variable in the placeholder.

 ## Format strings

 You can specify how each parameter should be formatted by adding ":" and a format string after the placeholder number or expression.
 For example: